ClaytonJaksha/Lab4/README.md

 unsigned char j = 0;
 ```

+This is the beginning of the `main()` loop, where the Pong program will run from.
+We initialize our ball (well, really, it's a block) structure in the middle of the screen with a predefined velocity.
+Also we initialize our paddle with random values (they will be overwritten as the program further initializes).
+We also define some counters, stop the watchdog timer, and we're good to go!
 ```
 void main() {
     ball_t myBall={{SCREEN_WIDTH/2,SCREEN_HEIGHT/2},{INIT_VELOC_X,INIT_VELOC_Y},0}; //initialize the ball's position in the middle of the screen with a velocity of (8,5)